sgosai2703/Data/README.md

 6. Car Sales Analysis: Using Pandas to analyse the effect of brand on prices and car mileage.
 Data set has been taken from Kaggle.

+7. Max Comments : Using datetime and loop to find the relation between time and comments or to find out when were the maximum comments received for posts.